 c.
-1500, from Latin pecuniarius "pertaining to money," from pecunia "money, property, wealth," from pecu "cattle, flock," from PIE root *peku- "wealth, movable property, livestock" (source of Sanskrit pasu- "cattle," Gothic faihu "money, fortune," Old English feoh "cattle, money").
+1500, "consisting of money;" 1620s, "relating to money," from Latin pecuniarius "pertaining to money," from pecunia "money, property, wealth," from pecu "cattle, flock," from PIE root *peku- "wealth, movable property, livestock" (source of Sanskrit pasu- "cattle," Gothic faihu "money, fortune," Old English feoh "cattle, money").

-Livestock was the measure of wealth in the ancient world, and Rome, like any other culture, was essentially a farmer's community.
+Livestock was the measure of wealth in the ancient world, and Rome was essentially a farmer's community.
 That pecunia was literally "wealth in cattle" was still apparent to Cicero.
 For a possible parallel sense development in Old English, see fee, and compare, evolving in the other direction, cattle.
-Compare also Welsh tlws "jewel," cognate with Irish tlus "cattle," connected via notion of "valuable thing," and, perhaps emolument.
+Compare also Welsh tlws "jewel," cognate with Irish tlus "cattle," connected via the notion of "valuable thing," and, perhaps emolument.